 Of all the ways to correct a lost or missing tooth, a dental implant restoration is often your best choice.
 With dental implants, you will be able to chew normally, smile with confidence, and care for your mouth and teeth just the way you always have.
 There’s no need for special treatment or cleansers and your replacement teeth will work and look the same as your natural ones!

 When a tooth is lost through an accident or extraction, an unsightly gap is formed in your smile.
-This gap not only looks bad, it affects how you chew food and can lead to crooked teeth, gaps, and even diseases of the gums or bone.
+This gap not only looks bad, but it also affects how you chew food and can lead to crooked teeth, gaps, and even diseases of the gums or bone.
 While you may not notice it, over time your remaining teeth will shift to close the gap, and you could end up with an uneven smile.
 To prevent this from occurring, a dental implant restoration can prevent these problems and complete your smile.

-The Restoration Procedure
+The Restoration Procedure For Implants

 The three simple steps for a dental implant: